PostHog/posthog.com/contents/handbook/strategy/prioritization.md

 </table>
 </span>

-As you can see, we have good PMF with engineers generally, and specifically for enthusiasts and startups.
+As you can see, we have good product-market fit with engineers generally, and specifically for enthusiasts and startups.

 ## Value